Author: Frank W. Jackson, M.D.

 Chronic Hepatitis C

 Hepatitis C is a cause for concern for two reasons.
 First, most cases become chronic.
 Second, patients seldom become acutely ill, so it is possible for them to have the disease for some time before it is diagnosed.
 Late in the disease, fatigue may become increasingly severe.
 If cirrhosis has developed, other more serious symptoms may occur.
 However, the elevation in the blood ALT may not correlate with the degree of liver inflammation.
 In other words, a high ALT may not necessarily mean there is a serious degree of inflammation.
 Conversely, a low or normal blood ALT level may be present even though there is chronic liver damage.
-For this reason, a liver biopsy is almost always required to determine how serious the disease may be.
+For this reason, a liver biopsy is often required to determine how serious the disease may be.
 Under local anesthesia, a slender needle is inserted into the right lower chest.
 A small piece of liver tissue is taken out with the needle and examined under a microscope.
 A biopsy can show if cirrhosis is present and how far it has progressed.
 It is believed that about 20% of the patients with chronic hepatitis C will develop cirrhosis, and a few of those will go on to develop liver cancer.
 It may take from 10 to 40 years for serious liver damage to occur.

 Both the patient and physician have a role in treating hepatitis C. It is now known that alcohol use, even in socially accepted amounts, makes the liver disease worse.
 So while the virus is present in the body, it is best to avoid alcohol altogether.
 Patients should also discuss the use of over-the-counter medicines with the physician.
 Some drugs such as acetaminophen (Tylenol) that may not be normally toxic can worsen liver damage in HCV.
 Of course, a healthy diet is always important.
 The patient will also want to discuss vaccination against hepatitis viruses A and B. If a person with HCV becomes infected with either of these other viruses, the outcome could be quite severe.
 The patient should be careful to avoid the possibility of getting these other diseases.
 This means no IV drugs or unprotected sex with a new partner with unknown sexual activity history.

 Now to medicines.
-As of 1999, there are two programs available to treat HCV.
+As of 1999, there were two programs available to treat HCV.
 One is the use of interferon (IFN) by itself.
 IFN is a synthetic form of a substance the body naturally produces to fight infections and strengthen the immune system.
 There are some bothersome side effects with the drug, such as fatigue and flu-like symptoms following each injection.
-Usually, interferon is injected three times a week for at least six months and often for a year.
+Usually, interferon is injected once a week for at least six months and often for a year.
 The second treatment is to combine IFN with an oral medication called ribavirin.
 This is particularly helpful in treating those patients who have not responded to IFN alone.
-A side effect of ribavirin is a mild anemia or low red cell count in the blood.
+A side effect of ribavirin is anemia or low red cell count in the blood.

 In the spring of 2011, the FDA approved two new drugs that improved the ability to treat and clear HCV infection.
 These are Incivek (telaprevir) and Victrelis (boceprevir).
 They are reserved for patients with a genotype 1 (the most common in the United States) and one or the other of these newer therapies is used in addition to interferon and ribaviron.
 Close monitoring and compliance are essential with all these treatments and you will want to discuss with your physician.